 - The only modification for obstacle deployment is on the long edges (the player edges).
-This means obstacles must be placed at least distance 5 from each edge, otherwise they obey the regular rules of obstacle placement.
+This means obstacles must be placed beyond distance 5 from each edge, otherwise they obey the regular rules of obstacle placement.

-- The objective tokens go on the obstacles, so if the obstacles are moved by Grav Shift Reroute, the tokens go with them (is the current understanding of how that works).
+- The objective tokens go on the obstacles, so if the obstacles are moved by Grav Shift Reroute, the tokens go with them.

 - Per the most recent FAQ, Strategic squadrons can move tokens off of obstacles.
-If they do, those tokens can't be picked up by a ship unless they're moved onto an obstacle again (could be the original obstacle or a new obstacle, either way).
+If they do, those tokens can't be picked up by a ship unless they're moved onto an obstacle again (the original obstacle or a new obstacle, either way).

 - Note that the second player's ships can still benefit from overlapping the space station.
 Only the asteroid field and debris field obstacles no longer have an effect on the second player's ships.